golioth/developer-training/website/docs/zephyr-training/README.md

 major components are used when developing applications.
 You'll work through severl hands-on examples designed to explore common elements for new developers.

-* Learn about Zephyr SDK, Zephyr Tree, Devicetree, Kconfig, Cmake, etc.
+* Learn about Zephyr SDK, Zephyr Tree, Devicetree, Kconfig, CMake, etc.
 * Compile and run Hello World; add feature using menuconfig
 * Map an LED in a Devicetree overlay file
 * Blink and LED using Zephyr's timer and thread features